 On occasion, you will find that the only way to turn the vehicle about in deep snow is to pull the snowmobile around.
 Do not over-exert yourself.
 Get assistance.
-Remember to always lift from the knees, and not the back.
+Remember to always lift using your legs as opposed to your back.